 CSIRO is Australia's national science agency and one of the largest and most diverse research agencies in the world.

-The Department of Agriculture, Fisheries and Forestry develops and implement policies and programs that ensure Australia's agricultural, fisheries, food and forestry industries remain competitive, profitable and sustainable.
+The Department of Agriculture and Water Resources develops and implement policies and programs that ensure Australia's agricultural, fisheries, food and forestry industries remain competitive, profitable and sustainable.

 Department of Defence

 The Department of Defence manages all defence training activities in the Great Barrier Reef region.

 The Department of Immigration and Border Protection enforces a range of Commonwealth laws at sea and at various international entry points, including ports.
 Maritime Border Command provides aerial surveillance of Australian coastal waters.